Valid post-selection inference in Robust Q-learning: Introduction

-Data-driven selection of tailoring variables has received some recent attention. \citet{wallaceModelSelectionEstimation2019} developed an information criterion for the G-estimation framework, although such methods do not scale well with dimension. \citet{luVariableSelectionOptimal2013a} proposed an adaptive lasso technique in the A-learning setting \citep{schulteQandAlearningMethods2014a}, while \citet{bianVariableSelectionRegressionbased2021} introduced a Lasso-type penalty in the framework of \citet{wallaceDoublyrobustDynamicTreatment2015a}.
-One benefit of the Robust Q-learning framework is that adapting regression-based selection methods is relatively straightforward, as only the blip model is estimated parametrically.
-As will be discussed in \Cref{sec:var-sel-lasso}, this framework allows many common selection techniques to be applied.
-Additionally, and in contrast to the method of \citet{wallaceDoublyrobustDynamicTreatment2015a}, this framework does not require a correctly-specified blip function in order to target a meaningful projection of the blip function.
-This result will be further explored in \Cref{sec:rql-param-oracle}.
+Data-driven selection of tailoring variables has received recent attention. \cite{qian2011performance} demonstrated that excess variables included in the decision rule can negatively impact the quality of individualized treatment rules, using an $\ell_1$-penalized least-squares approach was proposed to adapt to the underlying sparsity. \citet{wallaceModelSelectionEstimation2019} developed an information criterion for the G-estimation framework, although such methods do not scale well with dimension. \citet{shi2018high} proposed an adaptive lasso technique in the A-learning setting \citep{luVariableSelectionOptimal2013, schulteQandAlearningMethods2014}, while \citet{bianVariableSelectionRegressionbased2021} introduced a Lasso-type penalty in the framework of \citet{wallaceDoublyrobustDynamicTreatment2015}. \cite{shi2016robust} propose a two-stage concave penalization estimator to accommodate high-dimensional estimation and selection in both the outcome and mediator models.
+However, none of these techniques provide valid inference for the coefficients corresponding to the selected variables.

-Although selection may be easily applied, several complications prevent a straightforward application of existing post-selection inference techniques.
-The backwards-recursive nature of the problem means that the first-stage estimation problem depends on the model used in the second stage.
-This implies that existing methods based on selective likelihood ratios and related methods in regression contexts \citep[e.g.,][]{leeExactPostselectionInference2016,tianAsymptoticsSelectiveInference2017d,tibshiraniUniformAsymptoticInference2018} do not account for the second-stage model selection event.
-Additionally, these methods in practice make restrictive assumptions regarding the homogeneity of the underlying error distribution, which in general will not hold in the first stage due to the estimation of the pseudo-outcome.
-A third complication is that the design of many approaches is generally considered fixed, \citep[the previously-listed methods, plus][]{berkValidPostselectionInference2013,fithianOptimalInferenceModel2014}.
-This has consequences for the implied target parameter and inferential framework, as we will see in \Cref{sec:cond}.
-The final complication is that the asymptotic behavior of the Robust Q-learning estimators has only been characterized when the models are non-random.

-In \Cref{sec:notation-prob-statement} we establish some general notation and frame the general \dtr estimation problem.
-In \Cref{sec:rob-trans-itr} we review the Robust Q-learning algorithm as it occurs for fixed, non-random models and establish some more specialized notation around these concepts.
-The method for cross-fitting and the perturbation bootstrap are also discussed.
-We also formally define the model selection problem in the context of \dtr[ies] in \Cref{sec:var-sel}, along with the complications this creates in terms of the pseudo-outcome, target rules, subspaces, and parameters due to the backward-inductive nature of the problem.
-The strengths of the Robust Q-learning algorithm in terms of the general model selection problem are also presented.
-We provide a discussion of our novel result that cross-fitting behaves uniformly over all models of bounded sparsity, so that model selection may occur alongside nuisance parameter estimation with some asymptotic guarantees.